 In 1942, Martha's career really took off, when she was contacted by Johnny Mercer to join Capitol Records; Mercer had just co-founded the new label with Buddy DeSylva and Glenn Wallichs and Martha became their first signed artist.
 Unlike working with Goodman, Martha got to choose many of the songs she recorded at Capitol.
 There, she produced many of her hit recordings: "I'll Walk Alone," "A Stranger In Town," "A Fine Romance."
 "Connecticut," "I'll Remember April" (Martha's favorite song), "The Angels Cried," and to my ears the best recording of "And The Angel Sings."

 It was in 1943 that Martha's son Jonathan was born.
 But she wasn't slowed down much.
 During World War II, in the years 1943 and 1944, Martha traveled with Jack Benny's U.S.O.
 Show to the Atlantic and Pacific Theaters to perform for troop morale.
 Carol Landis accompanied her on these tours.
+Then during the Summer of 1945 Martha traveled again with Jack Benny's U.S.O.
+Show for a short tour of Germany.
+This tour included Martha, Jack, Ingrid Bergman, and Larry Adler.

 In the May 14, 1945 issue of Newsweek magazine, Martha was featured as the weekly pin-up, a feature added to the issues sent to servicemen.
 And what serviceman wouldn't fall in love with her after she sang, "I'll Walk Alone"?
 Unlike most pinups, who wore sexy attire, Martha was pictured in an evening gown and the warm beautiful smile she was famous for; a classic example of the "girl next door."